jaanos/misc/lanspy/openwrt-hosts/README.md

 openwrt-hosts uses the `sorttable.js` JavaScript library by Stuart Langridge (http://www.kryogenix.org/code/browser/sorttable/).

+Originally written in 2011, with minor improvements added in the course of the next few years.

 ## Installation

 Copy the contents of this folder to `/www/` on OpenWRT.
 Then edit the `cgi-bin/hosts.sh` file.
 The following three lines near the start of the file can be customized: